 9) Differentiate between the burn-up and burn-down charts.

 Burn-up and burn-down charts are used in agile to track the progress of the work.
-Burn-up chart is used to track how much work has been completed, while burn-down chart is used to track how much work is still remaining.
+A burn-up chart is used to track how much work has been completed, while a burn-down chart is used to track how much work is still remaining.

 10) Are there any challenges to Agile Development?